-Fast forward several versions (the latest versions) later and well, the results are mixed: iOS rates 98/100 for privacy and 91/100 for security.
-Android rates a little better than from when we last scored – – 74/100 for privacy and 75/100 for security.
+Fast forward several versions (the latest version as of this blog post) later and well, the results are mixed: iOS rates 98/100 for privacy and 91/100 for security.
+Android rates a little better from when we last scored – – 75/100 for privacy and 63/100 for security.

 We calculated the scores using Zimperium’s z3A Advanced Application Analysis engine.
 Zimperium z3A is the leading application reputation scanning service that continually evaluates risks posed by mobile apps.